 - Baked cookies may be frozen for up to 3 months

-Like this recipe?
-Follow me on Pinterest for lots more just like it!
-And, don’t forget to pin this recipe for later.
+Follow me on Pinterest for lots more recipes just just like this one!
+And, don't forget to pin this recipe for later.

 Notice: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on any of these links, you are consenting to us to place cookies on your browser.